Parallel Graver Basis Extraction for Nonlinear Integer Optimization: MAPE: Multi-start Augmentation via Parallel Extraction

-In Section~\ref{sec:related works} we discussed the sequential nature of Pottier's algorithm which significantly limits its speed.
-To tackle these issues, we explore an alternative heuristic approach that enables a highly parallelizable implementation.
-Specifically, we guarantee (C\ref{condition:1}) by encoding $g=Bz$, where $B$ is the reduced basis of $\mathrm{Ker}_\mathbb Z(A)$, obtained from computing the Hermite normal form of $A$ along with the \textit{LLL-algorithm}.
-Additionally, Theorem~\ref{thm:iso} implies that (C\ref{condition:3}) can be ensured by simply rounding $z$.
-On the other hand, for (C\ref{condition:4}), the exact computation for $\sqsubseteq$-minimality is impractical.
-However, as demonstrated in the proof of Proposition~\ref{prop:graver is test set}, it is the Graver expression and bounded trajectory properties that certifies optimality.
-Practically, we focus on identifying those \enquote{short} directions to retrieve the two crucial properties, and therefore we combine (C\ref{condition:2}) and (C\ref{condition:4}) with a single criterion.
-We formulate the corresponding optimization problem as
+Our approach enforces condition~(C\ref{condition:kernel}) through the parameterization $g = Bz$, where $B$ denotes a basis for the integer kernel $\mathrm{Ker}_{\mathbb{Z}}(A)$ constructed following ~\cite{kannan1979polynomial}.
+When necessary, the basis may be further refined using the LLL algorithm (see~\ref{apdx:lll} for details).
+Theorem~\ref{thm:iso} establishes that condition~(C\ref{condition:integral}) can be satisfied through simple rounding of $z$.
+However, condition~(C\ref{condition:minimal}) presents greater challenges.
+To address this, we develop a unified criterion that simultaneously incorporates conditions~(C\ref{condition:minimal}) and~(C\ref{condition:bounds}) by identifying \emph{short} directions.
+This leads to the optimization problem:

-Problem~(\ref{eq:SVP}) formulates the shortest vector problem which has been shown to be $\mathcal {NP}$-hard~\cite{svp}.
-However, rather than solely focusing on finding the shortest vector, our goal is to collect a diverse set of \enquote{short} vectors using highly parallelizable implementations.
-Specifically, we optimize the non-convex continuous surrogate of model~(\ref{eq:SVP}), which can be reformulated as model~(\ref{eq:loss}).
-In this formulation, we adopt the $\ell_1$-norm, leveraging the demonstrated success of LASSO~\cite{lasso} in identifying sparsity.
-The two additional terms in model~(\ref{eq:loss}) are designed to promote the convergence of $z$ to integer points in $\mathbb Z^d\backslash\{0\}$, with $\lambda_1$ and $\lambda_2$ serving as the hyper-parameters.
+Problem~(\ref{eq:SVP}) represents the shortest vector problem, which is known to be $\mathcal{NP}$-hard~\cite{svp}.
+However, instead of exclusively seeking the shortest vector, our goal is to generate a diverse collection of short vectors through a highly parallelizable implementation.
+To this end, we optimize a non-convex continuous surrogate of Problem~(\ref{eq:SVP}), reformulated as the objective function in~(\ref{eq:loss}).
+In this formulation, we employ the $\ell_1$-norm, motivated by the well-established success of LASSO~\cite{lasso} in promoting sparsity.
+The model includes two additional components: (i) a penalty term that drives $z$ toward integer values in $\mathbb{Z}^d$, and (ii) a term that penalizes solutions near the origin through an inverse $\ell_\infty$-norm, with $\lambda_1$ and $\lambda_2$ as tuning parameters. \black{The \textit{surrogate problem} is formulated as}:

-Given model~(\ref{eq:loss}), the idea behind parallel extraction is to optimize the model simultaneously from multiple, diverse initial points, with each parallel procedure returning a near-optimal solution.
-Specifically, to ensure a diverse sampling of initial points, we first generate $N$ random points $g \sim \text{Uniform}(l-u, u-l)$.
-These points are then transformed as $z \coloneqq B^{-1}g$, which serves as the starting points for optimizing model~(\ref{eq:loss}).
-To optimize model~(\ref{eq:loss}), we use first-order methods such as Adam~\cite{kingma2014adam}, which are computationally efficient and can be parallelized on GPUs.
-For each initial point, the optimization process iteratively refines the solution to model~(\ref{eq:loss}).
-Along the way, intermediate solutions are collected as $B \lceil z \rfloor$, generating a more comprehensive set of directions.
-The parallel extraction of the Graver Basis is outlined in Algorithm~\ref{alg:extracting gb}.